cucapra/cidr-evaluation/README.md

 This artifact is available in two formats: A docker container and through code repositories hosted on github.

-For both approaches, first clone this repository.
+If you are using the prebuilt docker image then you do not need to clone the repository, but should still keep this README file on hand.
+Otherwise run
 ```
 git clone https://github.com/cucapra/cidr-evaluation
 ```

-## Docker (est. 50 min)
+## Docker (est. 5-50 min)

 This requires [Docker][docker].
 If running via Docker Desktop, you will need to increase the amount of memory the containers are allowed to use via